Oczko24/Obsidian-transparent/README.md

 - [ ] more readable readme + more screenshots
 - [ ] more animations!!!
 - [ ] better mobile mode trough it is good rn especially after latest obsidian update (1.11.7)
+- [ ] unification of everything possible on every platforms

 ---